storybookjs/frontpage/src/content/recipes/next.md

 Next.js 13 introduced the experimental app directory with new features and conventions.
 It brings support for nested routes and layouts.

-If your story uses components in the app directory and they are importing modules from next/navigation, you have to tell Storybook to use the correct mocked router context by setting the nextjs.appDirectory parameter to true:
+If your story uses components in the app directory and they are importing modules from `next/navigation`, you have to tell Storybook to use the correct mocked router context by setting the `nextjs.appDirectory` parameter to `true`:

 ```js
 export const Example = {